JuliaPackaging/RelocatableFolders.jl/README.md

 ## Usage

-The package provides one export, the `@folder_str` macro.
+The package provides one export, the `@path` macro.
 It can be used to replace `@__DIR__` in the following way:

 ```julia